 Shorter days and cooler nights mean one thing—it’s time for the playoffs and the World Series!
 The team with the most rings in the sport’s fabled history, the New York Yankees, are usually still playing baseball in October, as the Bronx Bombers pursue their quest for a record 28th title.

 Tickets: Visit the New York Yankees website to purchase postseason tickets.

-Where to eat: While you’re at a game, try Yankee Stadium’s delicious menu options like a steak sandwich from Lobel’s, baby back ribs from Mighty Quinn’s, or the salmon avocado roll from Haru Sushi.
+Where to eat: While you’re at a game, try Yankee Stadium’s delicious menu options like a steak sandwich from Lobel’s, baby back ribs from Mighty Quinn’s, or The Halal Guys.

 Remember that baseball season never ends in New York State!